-The PCF generates the authorized QoS Monitoring policy for a service data flow based on the QoS Monitoring request if received from the AF.
-The PCF includes the authorized QoS Monitoring policy in the PCC rule and provides it to the SMF.5.33.3.2 Per QoS Flow per UE QoS Monitoring
+The PCF generates the authorized QoS Monitoring policy for a service data flow based on the QoS Monitoring request received from the AF (as described in clause 6.1.3.21 of TS 23.503 [45]).
+The PCF includes the authorized QoS Monitoring policy in the PCC rule and provides it to the SMF.
+If the QoS Monitoring policy contains a Reporting frequency indicating "event triggered", the SMF shall apply a reporting period based on configuration (as no reporting period is requested by the PCF).

+The SMF configures the UPF to perform QoS monitoring for the QoS Flow and to report the monitoring results as described in clause 5.8.2.X with parameters determined by the SMF based on the authorized QoS Monitoring policy received from the PCF and/or local configuration.
+The UPF reporting behaviour is the same for the per QoS Flow per UE level monitoring (described further in clause 5.33.3.2) and the per GTP-U path level monitoring (described further in clause 5.33.3.3).

+5.33.3.2 Per QoS Flow per UE QoS Monitoring

 SMF may activate the end to end UL/DL packet delay measurement between UE and PSA UPF for a QoS Flow during the PDU Session Establishment or Modification procedure.